PostHog/internallinker/README.md

 This isn't alpha yet - it's plain broken.

+# Philosophy

+You should link internal pages of your website up for a better user experience and better SEO.

 # What it does

 * This will go through a folder of markdown posts in a folder.